 SSO Configuration

 This section is deprecated.
-Any authentication configuration which is not managed by LDAP or database will be implemented as a custom external authentication.
+Any authentication configuration which is not managed by LDAP or a database will be implemented as a custom external authentication.

 Take a look at LDAP configuration.

-- Active Directory in Windows 2008 and Windows 2012 server
+• Active Directory on Windows Server 2008 and Windows Server 2012

-- Tomcat server in a Linux machine
+• Tomcat server on a Linux machine

 Active Directory